desi0302/CancelScope-Hotel-Booking-Analysis/README.md

 Based on my experience with this project, I plan to further develop my expertise in Power BI, particularly in creating advanced and customized visuals.
 My current knowledge is functional but not yet intuitive and I often needed to search for guidance when adjusting features or modifying chart types.
 To improve, I intend to explore more complex visual designs and practice using advanced dashboard capabilities.
 I am also particularly interested in experimenting with Streamlit to build an interactive dashboard that allows real-time data input and testing of live update functionality.
 To strengthen the predictive modeling aspect of this project, I plan to experiment with additional machine learning algorithms such as Gradient Boosting Machines (e.g., XGBoost, LightGBM) and Logistic Regression.
 Comparing their performance with Random Forest will help identify the most effective approach for predicting hotel booking cancellations and enhancing the model’s accuracy and reliability.
+Also, while the current dashboard is accessible, I plan to further improve color differentiation to ensure even greater clarity for all users.

 ## Deployment
 The project is hosted on GitHub, where all components—including data processing notebooks (ETL, EDA, ML) and the Power BI dashboard file - are organized within the repository.
 To explore the dashboard, users can download or clone the repository, open the .pbix file in Power BI Desktop, and interact directly with the included dataset.
 The current version is designed for local execution and no automated cloud or web deployment has been implemented at this stage.